SandieVervondel/DataVisualisation/README.md

 Visualisation 5 - The Circle of Life
 A visualisation representing how much money Disney earned at the box office (in the country where the movie was made) when you take the inflation into account.

+Portfolio
+Made to resemble a lyric booklet of an album